 - Increase your whole food intake.
 Eat lots of fresh fruits, vegetables, and whole-grain as much as you can.

-- If you’ve obesity, work on losing your body weight, but in a healthy manner.
+- If you’re obese, work on losing your body weight, but in a healthy manner.

 - Drink plenty of water and avoid sugar-sweetened beverages.